 - We encourage participation at charitable events e.g. Children in Need, Comic Relief, MacMillan, NSPCC, Shoe Box Appeal, Cancer Research and understand the impact of what we do.

 - The school vision statement is ‘One family, branching out together’.
+This ethos permeates throughout the school.

 - Christian values are at the heart of our curriculum but we also develop an understanding of other world religions, respecting similarities and differences.
 The School Council have recently updated our playground code with the thought of others in mind.
 The new system includes playground rules, buddy benches and zones.